EDITH-KRP/PII-Authenticator/README.md

 2. **Login**:
    - Use your email and password to log in
+   - Your session will be maintained until you log out

 3. **Generate a Token**:
    - Go to the "Generate Token" page
    - Fill in all required PII fields
    - Click "Generate Token"
-   - Save the generated token for future verification
+   - The system will encrypt your data and store it securely
+   - You'll receive a unique token linked to your data

 4. **View Your Profile**:
    - Access your profile to see your account details
-   - View your generated tokens
+   - View your generated tokens and their status
+   - See which companies have validated your tokens

 ### For Companies

 1. **Register a Company Account**:
    - Navigate to the Company Signup page
    - Fill in your company details
+   - Create a secure password

 2. **Login to Company Portal**:
    - Use your company email and password
+   - Access the company dashboard

 3. **Validate Tokens**:
    - Go to the "Validate Token" page
    - Enter the token provided by a user
    - Click "Validate"
+   - The system will verify the token on the blockchain
-   - View the verification results
+   - View the verification results showing token authenticity

 4. **Access Validation History**:
    - View a history of all tokens your company has validated
+   - Filter by date, status, or user
+   - Export validation records if needed

 ## Testing

 ### Running Backend Tests

+The project includes comprehensive unit and integration tests:

 ```bash
 cd PII-Authenticator/backend